cym970713/sshauth_namp_checking/README.md

 Script to check ssh_auth in batch via nmap

 ## Project Description
-This project aim to performing ssh_auth checking for the subnet in batch.
+This project aim to perform ssh_auth checking for the subnet in batch.
 It will implement with Docker and Kuburnetes(minikube) for running the task as an application periodically.

 ## File and Folder Structure